-The various drinks rich in Iron include: Vegetable juices made from Tomato and in fruit juices, Prune juice is the one that provides substantial amount of Iron, fortified Orange juice can also be taken but it doesn’t have as much Iron as Prune juice has.
-Coming to tea, Hibiscus Tea provides substantial amount of Iron.
+The various drinks rich in Iron include Vegetable juices made from Tomato and fruit juices, Prune juice is the one that provides a substantial amount of Iron, fortified Orange juice can also be taken but it doesn’t have as much Iron as Prune juice has.
+Coming to tea, Hibiscus Tea provides a substantial amount of Iron.

 8. Rich in Iron Snacks

-The various snacks rich in Iron includes: roasted pumpkin seeds, roasted sunflower seeds, dried apricots, roasted cashews, dry-roasted, unsalted nuts along with grapefruit or strawberries, broccoli along with a dip made from tahini, which is a paste made using sesame seeds.
+The various snacks rich in Iron includes roasted pumpkin seeds, roasted sunflower seeds, dried apricots, roasted cashews, dry-roasted, unsalted nuts along grapefruit or strawberries, broccoli along with a dip made from tahini, which is a paste made using sesame seeds.

 10. Why Too Much Iron Is Bad For You